-(e) Querying the index: Search.java
+• Querying the index: Search.java

 The class BooleanSearch has been changed to Search.
-There is now added functionality for ranked queries (which are the default) to detect boolean queries (as described above) and issue those queries to the index.
-You'll also notice the index construction now passes in the normalization parameters.
+The class now supports ranked queries (which are the default), but also detects boolean queries (as described above).
+You'll also notice the index construction now passes in the normalization parameters to Index.
 You don't need to make any changes to this class, but it is provided as an interface into the index and for you to see how the index is created and used.

-2. Hints/Comments
+Hints/Comments

-- If you're unsure about the normalization techniques, look at table 6.7 in the book. - Your code should be efficient!
+- If you're unsure about the normalization techniques, look at figure 6.15 in the book. - Your code should be efficient!
 It will take a little longer to create the index and to answer ranked queries than before, but it should all still happen relatively quickly. - When applying the normalization techniques, the easiest way to do it is to first create the index with just term frequencies.
 Then, for each of the normalization steps, make a pass over the index and modify the weights. - The length normalization does NOT normalize the postings list length; it normalizes the document lengths.
 This is a little tricky to do, but look at the book/notes and think about how you might do this. - We are NOT doing any normalization on the query.
 For the query, we're just using term frequencies. - Note that there is a natural ordering to apply the normalization techniques (and make sure that the last thing you do is the length normalization!). - Use natural logs for all of your logs (this is the default for java) - Make sure you don't change any methods of the existing code.
 We want to be able to issue both boolean and ranked queries using our predefined interfaces. - It can be useful to make a sample test set to check your results.
 Try as best as possible to do incremental changes and then test to make sure that functionality is working before adding additional functionality. - The amount of code actually written for this assignment won't be a lot.
 The hardest part will be figuring out what to change.
 I would encourage you to spend an hour mapping out how you plan to modify the existing implementation before actually starting coding.
 This will make your life much simpler in the long run and save you time.

-3. What to turn in and how to turn it in
+What to turn in and how to turn it in

-• What to turn in:
+What to turn in:

-- A "jar" file of your code, which should contain all classes required to get your code working, including the original files I provided.
-See the assignment 1 writeup for details on creating a jar file.
-Make sure that you check the box to include the source in your jar. - A text file with the following information: - (a) Name(s) - (b) What was the most challenging part of this assignment? - (c) How long did it take you? - (d) When did you start?
+- A "jar" file of your code, which should contain all classes required to get your code working, including the original files I provided, the two new classes noted above as well as any supporting classes you need.
+See the assignment 1 writeup for details on creating a jar file. - A text file with the following information: - 1.
+Name(s) - 2.
+What was the most challenging part of this assignment?

-• How to turn it in
+How to turn it in: